byte-sized-emi/plantswap/README.md

  - [ ] Make templates borrow data instead of own it
  - [ ] Logout button
  - [ ] 404 page
+ - [ ] create account functionality
+ - [ ] Display errors in create listing page directly in form (+ don't reset form data when it does)

 ## Plant identification sites